 You can click on specific materials to allow only items of those materials when building the current type of building.
 You can also allow or disallow entire categories of materials by clicking on the "Type" options on the left.
-Note that it is perfectly fine to choose materials that currently show zero quantity. buildingplan will patiently watch for items made of materials you have selected.
+Note that it is perfectly fine to choose materials that currently show zero quantity. buildingplan will patiently wait for items made of materials you have selected to become available.